 Rules Equity Securities

-Rules for the Authorisation of International Equity Securities to Trading on SIX Swiss Exchange
+Rules for the Admission of International Equity Securities to Trading on SIX Swiss Exchange

 General Conditions for Internet-Based Listing of Securities